Point-Spread Function (PSF) Imaging

 In-Depth Proprietary Technology

-In the optical, astronomical, and medical imaging fields, images passing a through a lens are convolved with a Point-Spread Function (PSF), blurring the output image.
-When this lens contains irregularities or other flaws, this PSF can also introduce artifacts.
+In the optical, astronomical, and medical imaging fields, images passing through lenses are convolved with a Point-Spread Function (PSF), causing them to become blurry or unfocused.
+When these lenses contains irregularities or other flaws, this PSF can also introduce artifacts.

 Fig. 1.
 RTM Salt-body image with and without PSF Imaging.
 PSF Imaging, applied in the VOT/VAT domain, dramatically improves visibility and reduces artifacts in regions with complex geology.